See a list of Illustration Programs by Clicking Here!

 - Pre-Visualization Specialist

-Due to the nature of illustration there is no average wage available.
+Due to the nature of illustration there is no average wage available from the BLS.
 The varying nature of the work and the abilities of the artist often dictate one's wage.
-For example, salaried illustrators average approximately $42,000 per year, where as art directors tend to average $90,000 per year.
+Data gathered by Glassdoor indicates a median wage for illustrators to be just over $53,000 per year.
+Further, salaried illustrators average approximately $42,000 per year, where as art directors tend to average $90,000 per year.
+Students interested in illustration may also be interested in art history, commercial art, fine art, graphic design, advertising, and animation.